lesbian same-sex couple fights against a gay man over child custody.

 - Commitment to living together and sharing their life with one another;

-- Reputation in the public with regards to their relationship;
+- Reputation in public with regards to their relationship;

-- Compliance to the care and support of their child, if applicable.
+- Compliance with the care and support of their child, if applicable.

-Same sex couples are also allowed to be recognized as the parents of the child.
-In the Miscellaneous Acts Amendments (Same Sex Relationship) Bill 2008, New South Wales treats same-sex couples equally with married couples with regards to being recognized as the legal parent of a child.
-Tasmania also extends this recognition and allows a couple in a same sex relationship to adopt the child of the other partner.
+Same-sex couples are also allowed to be recognized as the parents of the child.
+In the Miscellaneous Acts Amendments (Same-Sex Relationship) Bill 2008, New South Wales treats same-sex couples equally with married couples with regards to being recognized as the legal parent of a child.
+Tasmania also extends this recognition and allows a couple in the same-sex relationship to adopt the child of the other partner.